vilyLei/voxweb3d/README.md

 # voxweb3d
 TypeScript WebGL 3D Engine System(High Performence for very many times drawcalls(10000+) and 10 millions+ trangles mesh rendering.
-Runtime environment support WebGL1 and WebGL2, WebAssembly and Multi-Threads Tasks System, env: pc/web/mobile).
-The code style like c++/java.
+Runtime environment support WebGL1 and WebGL2, WebGPU, WebAssembly and Multi-Threads Tasks System, env: pc/web/mobile).
+The system code style like c++/java.
 About the "VOX": I(Vily) love(O) my family(X: it is the first letter from their names).

 Feature: